12 IVF Truths No One Tells You AboutColoCRM2020-11-10T16:38:58-07:00

 Secondary infertility is when a woman who has already delivered one or more children isn’t able to get pregnant again naturally.

-“Most people are surprised when they are not able to conceive on their own after having been able to in the past,” says Dr. Sunny Jun, an OB-GYN and reproductive endocrinologist in San Francisco.
+“Most people are surprised when they are not able to conceive on their own after having been able to in the past,” says Dr. Sunny Jun, an OB-GYN and reproductive endocrinologist at CCRM San Francisco.
 “This can still be quite frustrating and anxiety provoking for them.”

 Secondary infertility can be caused by age and health changes, or it can be unexplained.
 For people facing secondary infertility, the decision whether to pursue IVF can be a tough one.